The Encyclopedia of American Songs and Musicals

 17 01 –“ Blind” Willie McTell (Thomson (GA) 1901 – Amon (GA) 1959) – Southern can is mine 2:58 (Willie McTell)

-Gone blind during his childhood, Willie McTell shows very early his attractiveness for the guitar.
-He goes to his mother’s death on the Georgia’s roads where he occurs as travelling singer and records his first album in 1926 in the Victor’s studios of Atlanta.
-He creates with his guitar " 12-string " a very personal style combining in a harmonious way the rough agreements of the traditional blues and the more sophisticated "ragtime" tonality of the East Coast (called Piedmont Blues and characterized by the use of the thumb to play the bass note (strings EAD).
+Gone blind during his childhood, Willie McTell shows very early his attractiveness for guitar.
+He goes to his mother’s death on the Georgia roads where he occurs as a travelling singer and records his first album in 1926 in the Victor’s studios, Atlanta.
+He creates with his guitar " 12-string " a very personal style blending in a harmonious way the rough agreements of the traditional blues and the more sophisticated "ragtime" music key of the East Coast (called Piedmont Blues and characterized by the use of the thumb to play the bass note (strings EAD).

 02 – Lonnie Johnson (Alonzo Johnson – New Orleans (LA) 1899 – Toronto (Ontario) 1970) – Uncle Ned, don’t use your head 3:36 (Lonnie Johnson)